 What to look for in a high-yield savings account

-The last thing that you want is for your savings to get eaten away by fees.
-If possible, look for an high-yield savings account that doesn’t charge monthly fees.
+- Fees: Some banks charge monthly fees on their savings accounts.
+Usually, you can avoid these fees if you meet certain requirements, such as maintaining a minimum balance or making a minimum deposit each month.
+If possible, look for a high-yield savings account that doesn’t charge monthly fees.
 If you have to go with an account that charges fees, make sure that you can easily meet the fee waiver requirements each month.

 Live Oak Bank